 To connect to TencentDB for SQL Server, port 1433 must be opened.

 - Policy: Allow or Refuse.
 Allow is selected by default.

 - Allow: traffic to this port is allowed.

-- Reject: data packets will be discarded without any response.
+- Refuse: data packets will be discarded without any response.

-- Remarks: a short description of the rule for easier management.
+- Notes: a short description of the rule for easier management.

 Scenario: you have created a TencentDB for SQL Server instance and want to access it from a CVM instance.

 Solution: when adding security group rules, select SQL Server(1433) in Type to open port 1433.